-- Partner with health systems that serve New Hampshire residents age 50-75.
+- Partner with New Hampshire health systems that serve people age 50-75.

-- Improve the use of public health strategies that have been shown to increase screening.
+- Improve the use of public health strategies that have been shown to increase colorectal cancer screening.

-- Monitor the impact of implemented strategies on screening rates.
+- Monitor the impact of implemented strategies on colorectal cancer screening rates.

 Increasing screening to save lives